Boostcom/bl-api-v3/source/includes/12_members.md

 Sends an SMS to given msisdn if it is associated with member in given loyalty club.

-The SMS contains 4-digit One-Time-Password generated for member, valid for 10 minutes.
+The SMS contains 4-digit One-Time-Password generated for member, valid for 1 hour.

 This password then can be used to sign in, just as "regular" member password - see:  [OAuth Token &bull; Create](#v3-token-create).